corbin-c/polySynth.js/README.md

 `Music.noteNameToMidi(human_note,absolute)` is used to performed conversion from note name (eg. C#) to MIDI (eg. 1).
-The facultative `absolute` flag, true by default, transposes the output note to medium registry (C# would output 61 instead of 1).
+The facultative `absolute` flag, true by default, transposes the output note to medium registry (if set to false, C# would output 61 instead of 1).

 The base octave toggled by this flag can be set with `Music.setHeight(octaves)`.
 Default value for octaves argument is 5.